Updated December 7, 2024

 - is as environmentally friendly as possible

-Hit many of these criteria, and you’ll send a part of yourself along on the trip.
+Hit several of these criteria, and you’ll send a part of yourself along on the trip.
 Chances are you’ll be remembered with each use.

 Tip #2: Do your research

 Many travellers are picky about their gear.
 Some are minimalists.
 Others work hard to find alternatives to plastics, especially the disposable, single-use variety.
+Are they carry-on travellers or do they plan to check their luggage?
 Where are they going, what devices will they take, what is their preferred type of accommodation, and what types of activities appeal to them?

 It takes a simple conversation to find out what they will appreciate.
 Perhaps they have a wish list that might make finding the perfect gift much easier.